johnmatthewswift/gcdataproj/README.md

 This repository contains 3 files:

-CodeBook.md - Explains how to run the analysis to repeat the results, the raw data, how the data was processed and the output data.
+CodeBook.md - This file explains: the project, how to run the analysis to repeat the results, the raw data, the data processing and the output data.

 README.md - Explains the files contained within the repository.